 The purpose of the PoPI Act, or the Protection of Personal Information Act in South Africa, is to ensure all institutions responsibly collect, process, store, share and otherwise handle personal information by holding them to account for any abuses.
 It is important that any organization in South Africa handling this information practices PoPI cybersecurity compliance.

-Organizations use Threatcare’s Violet platform to verify security through breach and attack simulations.
+Organizations use the Threatcare Suite to verify security through breach and attack simulations.
 Threatcare, the leader in proactive cyber defense, believes that companies have a “right to know” if their cybersecurity is properly in place.

 The legislation states that personal information is consider a “precious good” and as such bestows upon the individual, who is owner of said personal information, key rights and protections in which the individual can control.
 They include: